Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces: Abstract

 \section{Abstract}

-In this work, we study finitely determined, quasihomogeneous, corank 1 map germs $f$ from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$.
-We introduce the notion of the $\mu_{\textbf{m},\textbf{k}}$-minimal transverse slice of $f.$ Since this slice is a plane curve, we provide its (topological) normal form.
-In the irreducible case, under certain conditions, we prove that the number of characteristic exponents of the curve is upper semicontinuous.
-Furthermore, we show that every topologically trivial 1-parameter unfolding of $f=(f_1,f_2,f_3)$ (not necessarily with $\mu_{\textbf{m},\textbf{k}}$-minimal transverse slice) is of non-negative degree (i.e., for any additional term $\alpha$ in the deformation of $f_i$, the weighted degree of $\alpha$ is not smaller than the weighted degree of $f_i$).
-As a consequence, we present a proof of Zariski’s multiplicity conjecture for families in this setting.
-Finally, under the $\mu_{\textbf{m},\textbf{k}}$-minimal transverse slice assumption, we show that Ruas' conjecture holds.
+In this work, we consider a finitely determined, quasihomogeneous, corank 1 map germ $f$ from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$.
+We introduce the concept of the \textit{$\mu_{\mathbf{m},\mathbf{k}}$-minimal transverse slice of $f$}.
+Since such a slice is a plane curve, it admits a topological normal form, which we describe explicitly.
+Assuming the $\mu_{\mathbf{m},\mathbf{k}}$-minimal transverse slice hypothesis, we provide a proof for the equivalence between topological triviality and Whitney equisingularity in Ruas’ conjecture within this setting.
+We also provide a counterexample which shows that Whitney equingularity does not imply bi-Lipschitz equisingularity, given an answer to a question by Ruas.
+Moreover, we show that every topologically trivial $1$-parameter unfolding of $f=(f_1,f_2,f_3)$ (not necessarily with $\mu_{\mathbf{m},\mathbf{k}}$-minimal transverse slice) is of non-negative degree; that is, any additional term $\alpha$ in the deformation of $f_i$ has weighted degree not smaller than that of $f_i$.
+As a consequence, we provide a proof of Zariski’s multiplicity conjecture for 1-parameter families of such germs.